Climate Change Resources

 Oregon's DEQ is focused on air quality throughout the state.
 The agency's reporting program helps provide a better understanding of greenhouse gas emissions, and improves the ability to track progress toward meeting reduction goals.

-ODOT's Oregon Sustainable Transportation Initiative is a statewide effort to reduce greenhouse gas emissions from transportation, while creating healthier, more livable communities and greater economic opportunity.
+ODOT and the Department of Land Conservation and Development are leading the Oregon Sustainable Transportation Initiative, a statewide effort to reduce greenhouse gas emissions from transportation while creating healthier, more livable communities and greater economic opportunity.
+ODOT also works on community planning to adapt to climate change.

 Local Oregon Government